sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>vanityhash</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Hexadecimal hash fragment creation tool
+Short desc    : Hexadecimal hash fragment creation tool
 URL          : http://www.finnie.org/software/vanityhash/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This is a tool that can discover data to be added to the end of a file to
+Descript     : This is a tool that can discover data to be added to the end of a file to
              : produce a desired hexadecimal hash fragment.
 It searches a message space and
              : runs a hashing algorithm against the original data plus the appended data to
              : determine if the desired hash fragment is present.  vanityhash can run